goonwolf666/LoadingScreensMod/README.md

 9. Click '**EXPORT IMAGESET + EDDS**', choose the same folder you're working in (_\data_) and name it 'loading_screens1'
 11. If you have _loading_screens1.EDDS_ and _loading_screens1.imageset_ in your _\data_ folder, you can delete the PNGs files
 12. That's it!
 Time to pack and test :shipit: I can recommend [Tyson's RaG-PBO-Builder](https://github.com/Tyson89/RaG-PBO-Builder) as a free and regularly updated packing tool.

 ## Issues/notes: :finnadie:
-- This was way more annoying than expected!
 - If you add more or less than 12 images, you will need to edit the TOTAL_IMAGES contant in _scripts/3_game/loadingscreens.c_
 - If you want to add more than one imageset (required for than a couple of 4k images), you will need to add those files to the imageset array in _config.cpp_ as well as tweak _scripts/3_game/loadingscreens.c_
 - Many thanks to Strykar and the other helpful folk who worked through these issues in the [DayZ Modders UI-UX discord](https://discord.com/channels/452035973786632194/498756118906929162)
 - If you wanted to use [Woozy's imageset-packer](https://github.com/WoozyMasta/imageset-packer) OR see how to do a multi-imageset version, refer to my old (more complicated) [instructions here](README_OLD.md)
 - This uses the vanilla game layout files, which means the usual loading progress bar/queue position/count down widgets appear on the bottom of the screen.
-It's easy to hide those too if you're keen but you want to check what they're called in each screen in [the vanilla source](https://github.com/BohemiaInteractive/DayZ-Script-Diff/blob/c75a7824add7619616f2516402ff0f7018299a8a/scripts/3_game/dayzgame.c#L688)
+It's easy to hide those too but you should confirm what they're called in each layout in [the vanilla source](https://github.com/BohemiaInteractive/DayZ-Script-Diff/blob/c75a7824add7619616f2516402ff0f7018299a8a/scripts/3_game/dayzgame.c#L688)
 - If you were going to add a logo or text to your backgrounds, I would add them to the top half because those vanilla layouts mask the bottom third of the screen
 - My version of this on [the workshop is here](https://steamcommunity.com/sharedfiles/filedetails/?id=3740022109), if you want to see my screens in action or decompile it to check something...